Assam: Smriti Prakash Boruah's two films selected for Egyptian American Film Festival

-Guwahati: SPB Films and Sampreeti Welfare Society announce that two films directed by Smriti Prakash Boruah have been officially selected for the prestigious Egyptian American Film Festival (EAFF) 2025, to be held at the Center for the Arts, College of Staten Island, New York.
+Guwahati: SPB Films and Sampreeti Welfare Society have announced that two films directed by Smriti Prakash Boruah have been officially selected for the prestigious Egyptian American Film Festival (EAFF) 2025, to be held at the Center for the Arts, College of Staten Island, New York.

 This milestone includes the feature film “Yoodha – The Warrior” in the Feature Film category and the short film “Inclination” in the Short Film category.